Course Itinerary

 course was designed to take a complete beginner and mold them into someone

-you will be capable of day sailing a 26 foot boat in good weather with at least
+you will be capable of day sailing a your vessel in good weather with at least

 one crew member.
-You will spend the first several days departing from and returning to the marina San
+A typical 6 or 7 day course departs from and returns to the marina San

 Carlos.
-You will have the chance (if you like) to sail two different styles of
+You will have the chance (if you like) to sail several different styles of Mono hulls.

 drills, figure 8, quick stop or deep reach, docking, knot tying and perhaps

-snorkeling if you take the course during summer time, June to middle of October.
+snorkeling if you take the course during warm water season, May to middle of October.

 Expect to be on the water around 6 hours a day.
-We will also take two written
+We will also take three written

 you.
 You should bring the following items with you on the boat during these